myspaghetti/macos-virtualbox/README.md

 A default install only requires the user to sit patiently and, less than ten times, press enter when prompted by the script, without interacting with the virtual machine.

 Tested on `bash` and `zsh` on [Cygwin](https://cygwin.com/install.html).
-Works on macOS, CentOS 7, and Windows.
-Should work on most modern Linux distros.
+Works on macOS, CentOS 7, and Windows on x86 CPUs with VT-x or AMD-V. Should work on most modern Linux distros.

 macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported.